HueCodes/Simple-SQLinjection-scanner/README.md

 ## Legal Disclaimer

-⚠️ **IMPORTANT**: This tool is for educational and authorized testing purposes only.
+This tool is for educational and authorized testing purposes only.

 - Only test applications you own or have explicit written permission to test
 - Unauthorized testing may be illegal in your jurisdiction